 Top 4 HIPAA Compliant Video Conferencing Platforms

-The HIPAA compliant video conferencing technology market is huge and diverse.
+The HIPAA compliance video conferencing technology market is huge and diverse.

-Below are multifarious tools for different uses and purposes, often listed as the best HIPAA compliant video conferencing platforms.
+Below are multifarious tools for different uses and purposes, often listed as the best HIPAA compliant video conferencing software.

 We’ve chosen those we have tried out, those our clients in healthcare prefer, and those most often featured in the prominent media.

 Doxy.me is a HIPAA compliant telemedicine solution for healthcare practitioners.
 A video call feature is at the core of its functionality.